1995 Transnistrian constitutional referendum

 A double referendum was held in Transnistria on 24 December 1995.
 Voters were asked whether they approved of a new constitution and membership of the Commonwealth of Independent States.
 The new constitution provided for a parliamentary republic, a bicameral parliament and obligatory referendums for amending sections I, II and IV of the constitution.
 Both proposals were approved by over 80% of voters.
+According to an article by the ethnic Russian researcher from Moldova Alla Skvortsova from 2002, "polls and elections in the PMR may to some extent have been rigged".